Rough-toothed dolphin

-The rough-toothed dolphin (Steno bredanensis) is a species of dolphin that can be found in deep warm and tropical waters around the world.

-The species was first described by Georges Cuvier in 1823.
-The genus name Steno, of which this species is the only member, comes from the Greek for 'narrow', referring to the animal's beak — which is a diagnostic characteristic of the species.
-The specific name honours van Breda, who studied Cuvier's writings.
+The rough-toothed dolphin (Steno bredanensis) is a species of dolphin that lives in deep warm and tropical waters around the world.
+It was first described by Georges Cuvier in 1823.
+The genus name Steno, of which it is the only member, comes from the Greek for 'narrow', referring to the animal's beak, which is a diagnostic characteristic of this dolphin.
+Its specific name honours van Breda, who studied Cuvier's writings.
 There are no recognised subspecies.

 Taxonomy

 This species was formerly classified in the now-defunct subfamily Stenoninae, but more recent evidence has found that, despite its prominent bill, it in fact belongs with the blunt-nosed dolphins in the subfamily Globicephalinae.

 Description

 The rough-toothed dolphin is a relatively large species, with adults ranging from 2.09 to 2.83 m in length, and weighing between 90 and 155 kg; males are larger than females.
 Its most visible characteristic feature is its conical head and slender nose; other dolphins either have a shorter snout or a more visibly bulging melon on the forehead.
 As the common name for the species implies, the teeth are also distinctive, having a roughened surface formed by numerous narrow irregular ridges.
 They have been reported to have between nineteen and twenty-eight teeth in each quarter of the jaw.
 The rough-toothed dolphins jaw on the outside is very distinct.
 The color of the lower jaw is usually white, but can have a hint of pink mixed in.

 The flippers are set back further along the body than in other similar dolphins, although, at sea this dolphin may be confused with spinner, spotted and bottlenose dolphins.
 The dorsal fin is pronounced, being from 18 to 28 cm in height.
 The animal's flanks are a light gray, while the back and dorsal fin are a much darker gray.
 Older individuals often have distinctive pinkish, yellow, or white markings around the mouth and along the underside.